iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Gets stuck when trying to update my ethnicity so I can't use the app to report.
+Sent email to support.<br> :date: __2021-07-23 12:14:47__

 > Really good app, easy to fill the survey but I don't receive the daily reminders anymore...
 So I tend to forget<br> :date: __2021-07-12 19:37:39__